 Hannah has a Bachelor of Commerce degree in Finance from the University of NSW and a Master of Commerce degree in Accounting from the University of Sydney.
 She is also a Chartered Accountant with the Institute of Chartered Accountants in Australia.
-Prior to joining Walsh & Company Asset Management Pty Limited (the Manager), Hannah gained extensive audit experience while working with Deloitte Touche Tohmatsu and Ernst & Young.
+Prior to joining Walsh & Company Asset Management Pty Limited (the Manager), Hannah gained extensive audit experience while working with Deloitte Touche Tohmatsu and EY (formerly Ernst & Young).

-She is also the Company Secretary of Asian Masters Fund Limited, Australian Governance Masters Index Fund Limited, Australian Masters Yield Fund Series, Australian Masters Corporate Bond No 5 Limited, and joint Company Secretary of New Energy Solar Limited, Walsh & Company Asset Management Pty Limited and Walsh & Company Investments Limited.
-She is a director of Australian Fund Accounting Services Pty Limited.
+She is also the Company Secretary of Asian Masters Fund Limited, Australian Governance Masters Index Fund Limited, Australian Masters Yield Fund Series and joint Company Secretary of Walsh & Company Investments Limited.